tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 interface TFLiteDelegatePlugin<Options> {
   name: string; // Name of the delegate.
 We could remove this if we don't think it's needed. node?: {
-    path(platform?: string): string; // Returns the path to the delegate dll based on the platform.
+    path(): string; // Returns the path to the delegate dll.
+This is a function since path depends on the platform.
   },
   browser?: {
+    path(): string; // Returns the url where the delegate wasm file can be downloaded.
   },
   serializeOptions(options: Options): Map<string, string> // https://github.com/tensorflow/tensorflow/blob/v2.7.0/tensorflow/lite/python/interpreter.py#L98-L104
 }
 ```

+This interface

-`tfjs-tflite` will include a `loadDelegate()` function that can load a delegate plugin with its corresponding options.
+`tfjs-tflite-node` will include a `loadDelegate<Options>(delegate: TFLiteDelegatePlugin<Options>, options: Options)` function that can load a delegate plugin with its corresponding options.

 ##### Loading Delegates in Node
 This diagram illustrates how a delegate can be loaded dynamically in node.

 <img src="20211109-tflite-support-for-node/coral-delegate-node.png">

-To load a delegate, the user passes the TFLiteDelegatePlugin to tfjs-tflite along with its options. tfjs-tflite passes tfjs-tflite-node the delegate when constructing an interpreter. tfjs-tflite-node gets the path to the delegate's shared library file and dynamically loads it, adding it to the interpreter.
+To load a delegate, the user passes the TFLiteDelegatePlugin to tfjs-tflite-node along with its options. tfjs-tflite-node gets the path to the delegate's shared library file and dynamically loads it, adding it to the interpreter.
 Then, when the user runs a model, ops that can be run on the delegate are accelerated.
 For this to work, delegate DLLs will need to implement the [external_delegate.h](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/delegates/external) header.

 See also the TFLite and Coral for Node.js [slides](https://docs.google.com/presentation/d/1d_cEGJ04RZEPpR_wv2pcNnpb98q3S4wiCBsRee2UFAA/edit#slide=id.gcfc3b03fb9_1_71).

 ##### Loading Delegates in the Browser
-This section is TODO pending investigation.
-We think it may be possible to implement this in a similar way to node by using [Emscripten Dynamic Linking](https://emscripten.org/docs/compiling/Dynamic-Linking.html).
+This section requires more investigation, but we think it may be possible to implement this in a similar way to node by using [Emscripten Dynamic Linking](https://emscripten.org/docs/compiling/Dynamic-Linking.html).
+Specifically, we plan to use [runtime dynamic linking with dlopen()](https://emscripten.org/docs/compiling/Dynamic-Linking.html#runtime-dynamic-linking-with-dlopen) to load the delegate after the TFLite WASM process is started.

-This section is correct to the best of our knowledge, but there may be some inaccuracies.
-We will update it as we experiment with this.
+One caveat of dynamic loading in Emscripten is that system libraries are only available in the main module and are included only if they are used.
+To avoid a delegate depending on a missing system library, we will likely need to force the inclusion of all standard libs with `EMCC_FORCE_STDLIBS=1`.

 Given the complexity of this plugin system and of loading DLLs dynamically, the first version of `tfjs-tflite-node` may not include it, but it's important to consider its design from the start.
 We might also implement a version of the Coral delegate directly into `tfjs-tflite-node` before this plugin system is complete, but we hope to avoid this.